hibbitts-design/grav-skeleton-learn2-with-git-sync/pages/presentations/placeholder-slides/presentation.md

 ### Slides Placeholder

-“A work in progress.
+> “A work in progress.
 And the possibilities are endless.”
 -- Elizabeth Eulberg

 ---

+[.background-color: #FFFFFF]

 ![fit](https://hibbittsdesign.org/images/ux-toolkit-8-no-numbers.png "Diagram of user experience design process/techniques")